 - If you are CTE, JumpStart, Dual Enrollment, or CSN High School you do not need to reapply to CSN.

-The required training for the Nevada Promise Scholarship is the CSN Online New Student Orientation no later than March 1.
+The Nevada Promise Mandatory Training includes the CSN Online New Student Orientation and the Nevada Promise Training.
+Both the orientation and the training must be completed online, no later than March 1.